 - The type of lights that you have installed.

-Many companies, Trane included, are more than happy to investigate these aspects of your home and make a recommendation of a system that fits your needs, literally and metaphorically!
+Many companies, Trane included, are more than happy to investigate these aspects of your home and make a recommendation of an energy efficient HVAC system that fits your needs, literally and metaphorically!

 Seasonal and regular system updates